If you are planning to make changes to your property, outside of your home, some projects may require an accessory permit.

 The following must be indicated in your submission or the application may not be accepted for processing.

 Real Property Report or Site Plan:

-Note: A minimum 1.8m high fence is required for all outdoor hot tubs, swim spas and swimming pools.
+Note: A minimum 1.8m high fence is required for all outdoor hot tubs, swim spas and swimming pools that could contain a maximum amount of water exceeding 0.6m (2'-0").
 The fence must be constructed so all horizontal or diagonal members are located on the swimming pool side and not the exterior side of the fence.
 The opening access through the fence must be the same height as the fence, be equipped with a self closing device with a latching mechanism not less than 1.5m above the ground and the gate must be capable of being locked.

 Fence and gate requirements can be waived provided the pool, swim spa or hot tub is provided with a lockable cover conforming to ASTM F1346.